AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 $$

-There is only one thing left to do: we should choose an appropriate width $D$ of the Beta distribution highest density interval.
+There is only one thing left to do: we should choose an appropriate width $D$ of the beta distribution highest density interval.
 In practical application, this value should be chosen based on the given problem: researchers should carefully analyze business requirements, describe desired robustness level via setting the breakdown point,